 In a highly-publicised Richard Dimbleby lecture at the Royal College of Physicians Sir Terry Pratchett called for better arrangements for assisted death.
 And this Dimbleby speech has definitely got people talking.

 Diagnosed with Alzheimer’s Disease in 2007 the best-selling author has become a vigorous campaigner for the Alzheimer’s Society and a considerable donor to the Alzheimer’s Research Trust in 2008 when he donated a million dollars for research.

-Sir Terry handed his speaking duties over to his friend the actor, Tony Robinson (a “stunt Pratchett”).
+Sir Terry handed his speaking duties over to his friend, the actor, Tony Robinson (a “stunt Pratchett”).
 An eloquent and well-crafted speech showed that Sir Terry’s writing craft is as fresh and vibrant as ever.
 Ably assisted by technology, Sir Terry now uses voice recording to write his material.

 Rhetorical questions and metaphors flourished as Sir Terry’s experience of having Alzheimer’s developed.
 Metaphorial devices continued as he focused on Society’s attitudes to suicide and assisted death.
 Weaving in stories from his journalism past in the coroners courts added more humour and showed Sir terry’s experience to the full.
+Superb storytelling.

 Sir Terry noted that his preference is to live life to the full and die with a brandy in hand listening to his favourite tracks on the iPod before shaking hands with death.
 Faced with a seriously incurable disease this seems a reasonable choice.